embraceitmobile/animated_tree_view/README.md

 `indexWhere`    | :o:                     | :white_check_mark:| Get the index of the first child node that matches the criterion in the test.

 ### TreeViewController
-The `TreeViewController` provides utility methods that allow controlling the [TreeView] programmatically.
+The `TreeViewController` provides utility methods that allow controlling the `TreeView` programmatically.

-There are two different `TreeViewController`s for the two variants of `TreeView`.
-Namely the `TreeViewController` for `TreeView`, and the `IndexedTreeViewController` for `IndexedTreeView`

 Method                    | Description
 --------------------------| -----------